Papooch/nestjs-cls/README.md

 ## Others

-Use the `ClsGuard` or `ClsInterceptor` to set up context with any other platform.
-This is still _experimental_, as there are no test and I can't guarantee it will work with your platform of choice, but there's nothing that would indicate otherwise.
+Use the `ClsGuard` or `ClsInterceptor` to set up context with any other platform.There are no explicit test for other transports, so I can't guarantee it will work with your platform of choice, but there's nothing that would indicate otherwise.

 > If you decide to try this package with a platform that is not listed here, **please let me know** so I can add the compatibility notice.

-Below are listed platforms with which it is confirmed to work.
+Below are listed platforms with which it is confirmed to work:

 ### Websockets